oconnor0/fourth-world-srd/content/60-feats/_index.md

 - [Primal Evocations](#feats-primal-evocations)
 - [Technological Wonders](#feats-technological-wonders)

 Classes grant you certain feats.
 Usually a class will grant you a specific feat, say a Fighter granting only Exploits.
 Usually, these specific feats can be exchanged for a general feat.
+Perhaps all Exploits, Spells, etc. granted at a single level may be traded for a general feat.